nasa/cumulus-docs/docs/deployment.md

 #### Assign an `sts:AssumeRole` policy to a new or existing user:

-Using the [command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-iam-policy.html) or [IAM console](https://console.aws.amazon.com/iam/home) create and assign a policy to a user who will deploy cumulus.
+Using the [command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-iam-policy.html) or [IAM console](https://console.aws.amazon.com/iam/home) create and assign a policy to a user who will deploy Cumulus.

 This AssumeRole policy, when applied to a user, allows the user to act with the permissions described by the DeployerRole.
 You can paste this into the "JSON" tab of the policy creator interface.